To attend public events at NYU Berlin, please contact Assistant Director for Academics Dr. Roland Pietsch (firstname.lastname@example.org).

 Tuesday, October 28, 2014, 1:45pm – 3:00pm

 A lunchtime discussion panel marking the 100th anniversary of the outbreak of the First World War, with contributions from three distinguished historians of the period.
-Professors Julia Eichenberg, Frank Reichherzer (both Humboldt Universität) and Björn Hofmeister (Freie Universität) will discuss the First World War as the first total war, the immediate impact on German history, and the way it still affects German, Eastern European and global politics today.
+Professors Julia Eichenberg, Frank Reichherzer (both Humboldt Universität) and Björn Hofmeister (Freie Universität) will discuss the First World War as the first total war, its immediate impact on German history, and the way it still affects German, Eastern European and global politics today.

 The Rise of Environmentalism

 A lunchtime seminar focusing on an important feature of postwar West German society: the rise of environmentalism.
 Our two distinguished guest speakers are experts on the topic: Dr. Ute Hasenöhrl, a chronicler of the German environmental movement, and Dr. Andrew Tompkins, a historian of German and French anti-nuclear movements.
 Together they will tackle the issue from two perspectives: its rootedness in traditional nature conservation and the new, transnational anti-nuclear movement.

 Greening Democracy: The Movement Against Nuclear Energy and the Emergence of Political Environmentalism, 1968–1983

 Stephen Milder (Rutgers University) will present his book project, providing a fascinating new perspective on German and transnational environmentalism as well as anti-nuclear activism in a pivotal period.
 The talk is part of the Berlin Brandenburg Colloquium on Environmental History series, jointly organized by Astrid M. Kirchhof (Humboldt-University Berlin) and Jan-Henrik Meyer (NYU Berlin).

 1945 – 1989 – 2014: Jews and Jewish Life in Germany